-1. Preheat the oven to 350°F. Butter a 10 to 12 cup cake pan and line with parchment paper.
-Butter the parchment paper and dust the pan with cocoa powder, tapping out any excess.
-If using mini cake pans, butter the pans.
+1. Preheat the oven to 350°F. Butter and line a large loaf pan with parchment.
+Butter the parchment paper.
+If using a bundt pan or mini-bundt pans, butter the pans.

 2. Heat the butter and stout in a medium saucepan over medium heat until the butter melts.
 Remove the pan from the heat, then add the dark chocolate and stir until smooth.

 3. Whisk the flour, baking powder, baking soda, and salt in a bowl.

 4. Whisk the eggs and sugar until light.
 Whisk in the sour cream and add to the chocolate.
 Add the dry ingredients and stir to combine without over-mixing.

 5. Pour the batter into the prepared pan or mini bundt pans.
 Place on a baking sheet and transfer to the oven.
 Bake until the cake is set and a wooden skewer inserted in the center of the cake comes clean, 55 to 65 minutes for a large cake or 25 minutes for mini-cakes.

 6. Transfer the cake to a rack and cool in the pan for 5 minutes.
 Turn the cake out onto the rack and cool completely.
 Cut into 1/2 inch slices.
 Serve with Irish Whiskey Whipped Cream.